fernandod1/Telnyx_API_scraper/README.md

-# Telnyx_API_scraper
+# Telnyx API scraper

-Query Telnyx phone numbers by area code and store them locally in Mysql database.
+PHP script that queries Telnyx API and get free phone numbers by area code and finally store them locally in Mysql database.
+Keeps track of status of each phone numbers in case it changes to busy.

+REQUIREMENTS:

+- PHP and MySQ

+COLLABORATIONS:

+Collaborations to improve this script are always webcome.